Ars-Linguistica/mlconjug3/docs/installation.rst

   $ conda install -c conda-forge mlconjug3

+You can find detailed instructions for installing mlconjug3 on the Anaconda eco-system here: https://github.com/conda-forge/mlconjug3-feedstock#installing-mlconjug3

 .. warning::

   If you intend to install mlconjug3 on a Apple Macbook with an Apple M1 or M2 processor or newer, it is advised that you install mlconjug3 by using the conda installation method as all dependencies will be pre-compiled.